 For he has rescued us from the dominion of darkness and brought us into the Kingdom of the Son he loves.
 Colossians 1:13 NIV

-When Jesus Christ came, he turned the authoritarian idea of Kingdom to one of kinship -- a Kin-dom.
-His rule instead is one of equality and true freedom for the meek and lowly.
+When Jesus Christ came, he turned the authoritarian idea of the Kingdom into one of kinship -- a Kin-dom.
+His rule, instead, is one of equality and true freedom for the meek and lowly.
 While he did spend time among the Scribes and Pharisees in the Temple, Christ's ministry and miracles were mainly to those in need.
 The tax collectors, prostitutes, and the sick and alienated.
 Those disrespected and disregarded by the rulers, folks like you and me.

-God's Kin-dom here on earth can be one where there is no hunger, homelessness, and addiction.
+God's Kin-dom here on earth can be a place without hunger, homelessness, and addiction.
 It can be one of love and peace for all.
-But it is upon us who are kindred of Jesus to believe and to make it happen.
-We also can look forward to someday when this Kin-dom obliterates death, sickness, and suffering, and as adopted children of God, we become united with our brother Jesus Christ in this perfect rule.
+But it is upon us who are kin of Jesus to trust and to make it happen.
+And we look forward to that day when this Kin-dom obliterates death, sickness, and suffering, and as adopted children of God, we become united with our brother Jesus Christ in this perfect rule.

-God of perfect rule, we give thanks for your Son who brought us the light.
-Through him, we have the perfect example of how things can and will be.
-Not a rule by an elite but one based on kinship.
-As your children, let us show your love to others, taking the actions of Christ and promoting your heavenly Kin-dom.
+God of perfect rule, we thank you for Jesus, who brought us the light.
+Through him, we have the perfect example of how things can and will be, not the rule of an elite but one based on kinship.
+As your children, help us show your love to others, taking the actions of Christ and promoting your heavenly Kin-dom.
 In Jesus' name, we pray.
 Amen.